haribharadwaj/protocols/EEG.md

 15. To choose which events to average online, the Trg bits (in the top left) have to be set.
 The VI is programmed to consider events on a bit by bit basis on the digital channel.
 You can use logical \"AND\" or \"OR\" operations to combine bits.
-In the example image above, the click events were integers 5 and 6 for condensation and rarefaction polarity clicks (for 100 dB peSPL).
-5 is 101 in binary and 6 is 110 is binary.
-To average only the rarefaction click, we want 110 but not 101, so bit2, and bit3 are chosen, and an \"AND\" operation is selected so that only event \#6 is averaged and displayed.
-The ABR from rareaction clicks can be seen in the image with just under 6000 trials being averaged.
-The rejection parameters, sweep length, etc., can be set as desired in online averaging.
+In the example images above, you can see different filtering and window durations being applied to get online averages for ABRs and cortical N100s respectively.